saraNasser4/postify/README.md

 ### ensure startup route works depends on the data

 I made sure that when the user click on the details button in the card it shows up the right page with the right data.

+### Adding final touch in the startup page

+There were some things needed to improve in this page in the styling.
+I added a small views box at this page.
+However, it's still not dynamic yet.